LeoV91/Cosmetics-Fraud-Detection/README.md

 1. Clone the repository and install the required dependencies.
 2. Load the dataset into the `archive/` directory.
 3. Run the notebook to preprocess the data, train models, and evaluate results.

-This project provides a robust framework for fraud detection and can be adapted to other domains with similar challenges.